XAce90/caspers-flyin-cta/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed issue where the text in the topbar of the bottom flyin was too small on some themes

 = 1.5 =
-* Tested with Gutenberg, the new wordpress editor, ensuring you can continue to use this plugin in future versions.
+* Tested with Gutenberg, the new wordpress editor, ensuring you can continue to use this plugin in future versions
-* Improved the X icon which appeared in the circle at the top right of the expanded view.
+* Improved the X icon which appeared in the circle at the top right of the expanded view
     * The clunky icon background has been removed
     * The color of the icon will continue to match the top bar's font color
     * The option to choose the icon's background color has also been removed from the admin, since there is no longer a background